drankush/VoxRad/README.md

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

+## Support 🐞

+To report and bugs or issues, please follow this guide on [how to report bugs.](https://github.com/drankush/voxrad/issues).

 ## Contact 📧

 For any questions or support, please contact [Dr. Ankush](mailto:voxrad@drankush.com).